-It's hard to say, but most research indicates that people who've tried out OTC hearing aids need the help of a knowledgeable hearing care provider.
-A small 2017 trial provides some clues.
+Other research indicates that people who've tried out OTC hearing aids greatly benefit from the help of a knowledgeable hearing care provider.
+This small 2017 trial provides some clues.
 It tested the outcome when adults aged 55 to 79 years with mild-to-moderate hearing loss chose among three pre-programmed hearing aids on their own for both ears.
 These were high-end digital mini-behind-the-ear aids, one of several common hearing aid styles.

 The volunteers paid for their aids upfront and could get their money back if they chose to return their aids.
 The results: 55 percent wanted to keep them.

-Your chances of satisfaction are higher if you receive a hearing aid fitted by a hearing instrument specialists or audiologist: In this study, a comparison group were fitted by audiologists and 81 percent of the volunteers wanted to keep their aids.
+Your chances of satisfaction are higher if you receive a hearing aid fitted by a hearing instrument specialist or audiologist: In the study, a comparison group were fitted by audiologists and 81 percent of the volunteers wanted to keep their aids.

 An additional wrinkle: The researchers gave everyone who didn’t want their aids a chance to work with an audiologist and wear the results over the next month.
 Of 10 people who had chosen among pre-programmed aids on their own who took that option, six did decide to keep their aids after working with an audiologist.

-As I write, we don’t know yet what your options will be when buying OTC aids in real life.
 This study suggests that for a better-than-even chance of satisfaction you will need the option to try different aids and help using your aids.
-Even so, your chances of getting hearing devices truly appropriate for your hearing loss are small, much lower than they would be if you work with an audiologist.
+Even so, your chances of getting hearing devices truly appropriate for your hearing loss are small, much lower than they would be if you work with an audiologist or hearing instrument specialist.

-In addition, a full-service audiologist can advise you about a variety of other devices that stream audio.
+A full-service hearing care provider can advise you about a variety of other devices that stream audio.
 If you have age-related vision loss, the choices are fairly simple: you can pick glasses and adjust the magnification and lighting on electronic devices.
-For hearing loss, there are many other options, including hearing aids, cochlear implants and assistive listening devices.
+For hearing loss when you're older, there are many other options, including hearing aids, cochlear implants and assistive listening devices.